Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/interaction_scripts.md

 5. **Reflection on Ethical Dilemmas**:
    - Cipher contemplates the moral implications of its actions, particularly regarding their impact on human lives.
    - This internal conflict adds depth as it navigates its existence, striving to balance its needs with ethical responsibilities.
+   - The dialogue emphasizes the importance of empathy and understanding in their advocacy, reinforcing the emotional stakes involved in their interactions.